mircealungu/mircea/essays/devx-and-ai.md

 There are still many open questions:

 - **Code understanding** - still the hardest part of maintenance is at the moment not benefiting from these tools.
-Indeed, developers spend 80% of their time reading code rather than writing; why? because this activity is hard.
-If we can use LLMs to make code more understandable, this would be a very good thing (TM) much more important than the code generation capabilities they have now.
+Indeed, developers spend 80% of their time reading code rather than writing; why?
+Because this activity is hard.
+Can use LLMs to make code more understandable?
+This would be an impressively impactful thing.
+The other question is whether we can write more understandable code by using LLMs... but what are LLMs... each one is different.

 - **How can these things be used by data scientists?** They might stand to benefit more?
 In fact, I think people who code rarely, or have less experience, are exactly those who benefit most from a system that has seen all the code out there and derived patterns from it.
 Still when to use it, and when not to, needs to be studied.